healthchecks/healthchecks/templates/docs/introduction.md

 ---

 An **Integration** is a specific method for delivering monitoring alerts when checks change states.
-SITE_NAME supports many different types of integrations: email, webhooks, SMS, Slack, PagerDuty, etc. You can set up multiple integrations.
+SITE_NAME supports many types of integrations: email, webhooks, SMS, Slack, PagerDuty, etc. You can set up multiple integrations.
 For each check, you can specify which integrations it should use.